-Buddha’s 2nd Noble Truth addresses the source of this hoarding disorder of ours most succinctly: “The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
+Buddha’s 2nd Noble Truth succinctly addresses the source of this hoarding disorder: “The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in a net of sorrows.
 Pleasures are the bait and the result is pain”.
-It is important to note that trading our ancestral hunter-gatherer ways for a settled civilized existence allowed humans to cleave to things without the natural limitations that keep other animals in the wild balanced.
+It is important to note that trading our ancestral hunter-gatherer ways for a settled civilized existence allowed humans to seriously begin to “cleave to things” without the natural limitations that keep other animals in the wild balanced.

 The underlined statement above tells me that letting go of what we “cleave to” is tantamount to committing a kind of ego suicide, and what is ego, other than the “illusion of self”.
 A hoarder’s cleaving is obvious from the piles of clutter.
 However, cleaving applies to everything possible to grasp, whether physical, emotional, or mental.
 This is akin to that old saying; you are what you eat.
 In the same way, “I am” the cultural baggage I “cleave to”.
 Any resulting suffering is the price “I” (ego) pays.
 The only way to avoid paying that price is through the death of ego… or to put it another way, profound humility!
 We all support that, don’t we?
 Alas, freely choosing to be humble is impossible.
 Only maturity can truly bring that about.
 There’s no way to freely choose to be humble.
 Even so, knowing the deeper benefit of humility may at least point us in the direction of the sanity we seek… right?